Want a sneak peek at the gadgets and gizmos on your car of tomorrow? Look no further than the Mercedes-Benz S-Class of today

 The previous generation S-Class greatly expanded the scope and capabilities of Pre-Safe.
 This time, adding pedestrian and cross-traffic detection.
 It had the ability to autonomously slam on the brakes should the driver fail to do so.
 It could also detect if an impact was incoming from the rear, and take the appropriate measures accordingly.

 Away from the safety features, the W222-series also had a breakthrough in ride comfort, with Magic Body Control.
-Dubbed by Mercedes as the first suspension system with ‘eyes’, the car could scan the road ahead for bumps and undulations.
-It would then prime the suspension, allowing the car to anticipate road imperfections as opposed to simply reacting to them in order to keep the car level.
+Dubbed by Mercedes as the first suspension system with “eyes”, the car could scan the road ahead for bumps and undulations, and prime the dampers at each corner in anticipation, allowing the car to anticipate road imperfections as opposed to simply reacting to them.

 W223 (2020) – Everything but the kitchen sink